Skip to main content

 • SEARCH: Search with full ID: projects/[project]/regions/[region]/routers/[router] (used for terraform mapping).

-Every Cloud Router is created inside a particular VPC network and region; it exchanges routes on behalf of that VPC network and inherits its subnet IP ranges.
+Every Compute Router is created inside a particular VPC network; the router exchanges routes on behalf of that network.
+Therefore, a gcp-compute-router will always have an owning gcp-compute-network.